yunusserhat/yunusserhat/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=yunusserhat.yunusserhat)

 I am a Research Assistant in the Vocational School of Social Sciences at the [Marmara University](https://www.marmara.edu.tr/en) in Istanbul Turkey.
 My research interests include big data, data mining, criminology and information systems (e.g., GIS).
+More specifically, I am interested in applying geospatial big data and machine learning to pioneer the new.
 I am a passionate data scientist and programmer, and I enjoy using my skills to contribute to the common good.
 More information about my research and teaching can be found on my [personal website](https://www.yunusserhat.com/).

 ---